yaroslavsobolev/robowski-maps/README.md

 ```
     BIBTEX citation entry to be added upon publication
 ```
+For with a step-by-step tutorial of the core functionality of calibration and spectral unmixing for the Claisen-Schmidt condensation case shown in Figure 1c,d of the respective article, see the [Google Colab notebook](https://colab.research.google.com/drive/1uXaoWjkHYaPoCt8N6q4GzYY3e92T_nC-?usp=sharing), which reproduces the first chapter of the Jypyter notebook `notebooks/spectral_unmixing_tutorial.ipynb` located in this repository, but does not require any local installation and allows the users to upload their own spectral data for analysis.

 ## If you are only looking for the final datasets of reaction yields